nikhilraghava/nikhilraghava.github.io/computing/_posts/2019-07-30-Hacking-a-Live-Streaming-App.markdown

 ![Wireshark]({{site.baseurl}}/assets/img/hack6.png)
 *RapidSwitch's data center located in Spectrum House, United Kingdom.*

-RapidSwitch Ltd. is a server hosting company, provides servers, managed servers solutions, collocation services, and virtual servers in the United Kingdom.
+RapidSwitch Ltd. is a server hosting company providing servers, managed servers solutions, collocation services, and virtual servers in the United Kingdom.
 It also provides IP transit and other connectivity services.
 The company offers server management, including server updates, backup, and restore managed services; and full racks services.
 It serves service providers, voice over IP businesses, and financial transaction processors.

-That's a lot of information we have about the app and the app's backend provider!
-I'm going to continue watching the live stream, brb.
+We can also find out more about the frameworks/technologies the app is using to stream the live broadcast by dissembling the app's APK file.
+I'll stop here for now because I'm going to continue watching the live stream, brb.